tonyauyeung/tonyauyeung.github.io/_news/ra_in_ml.md

 related_posts: false
 ---

-I started a new position as *Research Assistant in Machine Learning* at the Machine Learning Group, University of Cambridge.
+I started a new position as *Research Assistant in Machine Learning* @ Cambridge.